sii-scRNA-Seq/scReady/README.md

 At moment you can run the script on MARS with

-> sbatch cellranger_seurat.sh LIBINFO.csv
+> sbatch this_script.sh lib.csv <optional_metadata_file.csv>

-LIBINFO.csv should look like:
+lib.csv should look like:

-> fastqs,sample,count introns
+> fastqs,sample,count introns,generate bam,output folder
->
-> /path/to/fastq/files,FASTQID1,true
+> /path/to/fastq/files/,FASTQID1,true,false,/path/to/output/folder1
->
+> /path/to/fastq/files/,FASTQID2,false,true,/path/to/output/folder1
-> /path/to/fastq/files,FASTQID2,true
+> /path/to/fastq/files/,FASTQID3,true,true,/path/to/output/AnotherFolder